iampawankc/databricks_formula1/README.md

 The main dependencies for this project are as follows:

--Python 3.x
+Python 3.x\
--Databricks
+Databricks\
--Apache Spark
+Apache Spark\
--Azure Datalake Storage SDK
+Azure Datalake Storage SDK